dreadlocked/ctf-writeups/nn8ed/README.md

 This will return true only if the string starts with the _string_ value.
 Look at the script to get more details if you are unfamiliar with Blind techniques.

 #### Run and gimme the flag!
-Running the final script starts exfiltrating us the password for the user pikachu, character by character, but we know that flag's start with ```nn8ed{```, so some work is done:
+Running the final script starts exfiltrating us the password for the user pikachu, character by character, but we know that flag starts with ```nn8ed{```, so some work is done:
 ```
 Found! nn8ed{T
 Found! nn8ed{Th